 - uterine fibroid embolization, which is a procedure that restricts the blood vessels supplying the fibroids

 The GnRH leuprolide may be an effective temporary fix, as it can shrink fibroids by causing the uterus to decrease in size.
-However, women cannot take this treatment for more than 6 months due to the side effects.
+However, women cannot take this treatment for more than

 Women may be able to lower their risk of developing fibroids by maintaining a healthful diet and minimizing the time that they spend in polluted environments.
 Artificially sweetened, processed, and preserved food products may increase the chances of developing fibroids.

 In most cases, fibroids are not harmful.

 Women should see a doctor if they are trying to conceive and are concerned that they may have fibroids.

 Those with diagnosed fibroids who become pregnant should inform their doctor of this condition.
 The doctor can then monitor any implications during fetal development and treat uncomfortable symptoms.

 Fibroids are common, with experts estimating that they affect